dsd993/Postdoc_Works/E2EAutoCorrelation_E2EDistance/README.md

 ### This C++ code calculates the following:

-1) End-to-end distance as a function of time
+1) End-to-end distance as a function of time in a file named "E2EDistance.txt"
-2) End-to-end autocorrelation for inter-chains as a function of time (only when there are multiple chains in the system)
+2) End-to-end autocorrelation for inter-chains as a function of time (only when there are multiple chains in the system) in a file named "Inter_E2EAutoCorr.txt"
-3) End-to-end autocorrelation for intra-chains as a function of time
+3) End-to-end autocorrelation for intra-chains as a function of time in a file named "Intra_E2EAutoCorr.txt"

+Note that the "Intra_E2EAutoCorr.txt" will have 3 columns: The first column is the timestep, the second column is just cos(theta), and the third column is the dot product of the end-to-end vectors divided by the initial dot product value at timestep t = 0.

+### Requirements

+* This code requires dump files named "DumpFile.TimeStep" sorted based on atom-ids and has to be in the following format: id mol type q mass xu yu zu ix iy iz
+* xu, yu, zu refers to unwrapped coordinates

 ### Required Files